metamath/lamp-guide/docs/11/index.md

 database(s) to use.
 This creates the context of a proof - that is, the set of axioms, proven theorems, and so on that the proof is allowed to use.

-One of the powerful benefits of the Metamath system is that it impose any particular set of axioms (such as those of logic or set theory).
+One of the powerful benefits of the Metamath system is that it does not impose any particular set of axioms (such as those of logic or set theory).
 However, to create a proof, you need to start with *some* set of axioms, and typically you'll want to build on other proofs that use those axioms.
-So we must first tell metamath-lamp what this proof is allowed to use.
+So we must first tell metamath-lamp what this proof is allowed to use, aka the *context*.

 The context is shown at the top of the UI.
 When metamath-lamp starts, it will tell you that no database/context is loaded.